No matter what your goals are, in order to be successful, you’ve got to have a plan.

 Perhaps you want to pay off debt by a certain date and begin paying cash for everything.
 Maybe there’s a vacation you’ve always wanted to go on?
 Perhaps you want to get more organized in your life and not feel like you’re living in constant chaos.
 It may be that you want to set aside more time in your day for Jesus, exercise more often, or finally lose some weight.

 For your convenience, this post contains affiliate links.
+This means that if you make a purchase after clicking on some of the links below, though your cost does not change, I may receive a small commission.
 For more information see our privacy and disclaimer page.

 It was only a few short years ago that I finally learned how to successfully knock out my ever-growing to-do list.

 I also had plenty of dreams, but they went no further than that because I had absolutely no idea how to go after them.

 I didn’t know how to properly set goals, then intentionally schedule my day to accomplish them.

 I would begin the day knowing everything that needed to be done around the house, but something always came up.
 I’d get sidetracked with yet another interruption and would never seem to get back to what I was doing.

 Then the next thing I knew, it was time for dinner, baths, reading…you know, the night time routine, and I’d pour myself into bed each night exhausted, and think to myself, “Well, I failed again today!
 Guess I’ll try again tomorrow.”

 I just didn’t know how to live intentionally.
 I was chasing everything that came up and never had a plan in place.